 What are the types of Research Design?

-There are four types of research designs which are:
+There are 4 types of research design which are:

-- Exploratory Research: Just as the word implies, it explores, that is to find out about something by answering the question in “what” or “How” manner.
+- Just as the word implies, it explores, that is to find out about something by answering the question in “what” or “How” manner.

-- Descriptive Research: This is more in-depth research, that answered the question of what and how.
+- This is more in-depth research, that answered the question of what and how.

-- Explanatory Research: This seeks to explain the subject matter being researched and tries to answer the question of what, how and why.
+- This seeks to explain the subject matter being researched and tries to answer the question of what, how, and why.

-- Evaluation Research: This is quite extensive as it measures the effectiveness of a program.
+- This is quite extensive as it measures the effectiveness of a program.

 - Correlational design research: This seeks to discover If two variables are associated or related in some way, using statistical analysis, while observing the variable.